Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 :fontawesome-solid-wrench: **enable.management.filter**

-Enable or disable authorization for accessing to the management services.
+Enable or disable authorization for accessing the management services.
 Can be `true` of `false`.

 :fontawesome-solid-wrench: **management.policy**

 Way of authorizing the management service requester systems.
 Can be:

-- `sysop-only`, when the authenticated requester system has _system-operator_ role.
+- `sysop-only`, when the authenticated requester system has _system-operator_ role that ensures overall management permission.
-- `whitelist`, _sysop-only_ and when the authenticated requester system is whitelisted in the _management.whitelist_ configuration property.
+- `whitelist`, _sysop-only_ and when the authenticated requester system is whitelisted in the _management.whitelist_ configuration property that ensures overall management permission.
-- `authorization`, _sysop-only_ and _whitelist_ and when the authenticated requester system has appropriate permission according to the Authorization Core System.
+- `authorization`, _sysop-only_ and _whitelist_ and when the authenticated requester system has appropriate service permission according to the Authorization Core System.

 :fontawesome-solid-wrench: **management.whitelist**